keptn/lifecycle-toolkit/docs/docs/guides/otel.md

 Keptn will re-deploy your application and Jaeger should show a link to the previous trace in the references section.

 ![linked trace](./assets/linkedtrace.png)

+## OTEL Internal Data Processing

+How is data logging is performed.Most Languages have specific instrumentation library which does have expoters for popular backends & OTLP.
+So we can directly send data without collector, but it's reccommended to use collector as it handles various operations.

+So if you don't want to use pre-built collector such as `jeager` you can even build or configure a collector according to your requirements with the help of [OTEL collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder)

+For deployments that don't use the Jaeger allInOne image, follow these steps:

+- Deploy the OpenTelemetry Collector: Use the official otel collector image, either by running it as a standalone service or integrating it into your infrastructure.

+- Configure the otel Collector: Define pipelines to receive traces and metrics from your application and export them to Jaeger.
+For example, you can configure the otel collector to receive data over protocols like gRPC, HTTP, or OTLP, and then export the processed data to Jaeger or other backends.

+- Integration with UI(Jaeger as example): Once the otel collector is set up, ensure that your application is sending telemetry data to the correct otel endpoint, and that the collector is exporting it to Jaeger’s jaeger-query or other processing units.